 We understand that there are many reasons why a student might not be able to attend in person classes for a time and we want to provide opportunities for the student to continue their educational journey with GEC at those times by providing LIMITED opportunities for synchronous distance instruction.
 Additionally, some classes (such as foreign language and art/music) are regularly taught at GEC in an asynchronous format.
 Students are limited in the number of distance instruction courses they can take.
-For synchronous distance classes, attendance will be taken and students will be required to have their camera turned on during class.
+For synchronous distance classes, attendance will be taken and students will be required to have their camera turned on when attendance is taken and for certain portions of instruction during the class.
 Further details on regular distance instruction can be found in the Class Criteria Framework/Student Distance Policy.